You are here:

 of the Ohio Revised Code.

-If you are in doubt concerning the transferring, buying, selling or mortgaging of a motor vehicle or watercraft, you may wish to contact your attorney or call the Clerk of Courts' Office for additional information.
+If you are in doubt concerning the transferring, buying, selling or mortgaging of a motor vehicle or watercraft, you may wish to contact your attorney or call the Fiscal Officer for additional information.

 The Certificate of Title is your proof of ownership.
 Keep it in a safe place.
 Do not carry the Certificate of Title on you or in your car.